-When we teach writers how to write a novel or a memoir, we always emphasise how crucial theme is in this process.
+When we teach writers how to write a novel or a memoir, we emphasise how crucial theme is in the process.
 The best novels and the most life-changing memoirs you will ever read are the ones that help you discover a truth about the human condition.

 What is a theme?